1. Home

 • Structural change: Since digitalisation and automation are constantly changing the labour market, many familiar occupations will disappear in the long run.
 Retraining opens up new, future-proof opportunities on the labour market for those affected.

-• Inability to work after an accident: In some occupations (e.g. in the skilled trades or in the transport or traffic industry) it can happen that employees are no longer fit to carry out their occupation due to an accident—be it due to trauma or physical limitations as a result of an injury.
+• Inability to work after an accident: In some occupations (e.g., in the skilled trades or in the transport or traffic industry), employees can no longer be fit to carry out their occupation due to an accident—be it trauma or physical limitations as a result of an injury.

 • Serious illness: After many years in a physically or mentally very demanding and stressful job, it happens in many occupational groups that illnesses develop over time.
 For example, slipped discs are a common problem in office jobs and among long-distance drivers.
 But other illnesses such as depression, cancer, and cardiovascular diseases can also require a change of career.